pmosbach/project-check/README.md

 ![sample HTML report](docs/report_example.PNG)

-You can use environment variables to include your project's name in the test report (as shown in the picture and example CI job), use a different theme for the report or even to include a logo.
+You can use environment variables to include your project's name in the test report (as shown in the picture and example CI job), use a different theme for the report, or even to include a logo.
 See [here](https://github.com/Hargne/jest-html-reporter/wiki/configuration) for available configuration options.